-MAY DATE OBSERVANCE/HOLIDAY/NOTABLE EVENT CITY HOLIDAYS DETAIL May Asian and Pacific Islander American Heritage Month Month-long celebration of the contributions of Asian Americans and Pacific Islanders (AAPI) in the U.S. May Jewish American Heritage Month Month-long observance that recognizes the more than 350-year history of jewish contributions to American May National Bike Month Promoted by the League of American Bicyclists, showcasing the benefits of bicycling.
-May Mental Health Awareness Month Month-long observance to bring awareness of the importance of mental health and wellness, to celebrate recovery from mental health conditions and to help reduce the stigma around mental health.
+MAY DATE OBSERVANCE/HOLIDAY/NOTABLE EVENT CITY HOLIDAYS DETAIL May Asian and Pacific Islander American Heritage Month Month-long celebration of the contributions of Asian Americans and Pacific Islanders (AAPI) in the U.S. May Jewish American Heritage Month Month-long observance that recognizes the more than 350-year history of jewish contributions to American culture.
+May National Bike Month Promoted by the League of American Bicyclists, showcasing the benefits of bicycling.
+May Mental Health Awareness Month Month-long observance to bring awareness of the importance of mental health and wellness, to celebrate recover from mental health conditions and to help reduce the stigma around mental health.
 May National Pet Month A time to celebrate all the benefits our furry friends bring to our lives.
 May Local History Month Largely celebrated in the UK, Local History Month highlights, promotes and increases awareness of local history.
 2 National Day of Prayer - Budhist, Christian, Islamic, Jewish An annual observance held on the first Thursday of May, this day invites people to pray for the Nation.
-5 Cinco De Mayo A remembrance of the Mexican army's May 5, 1862 victory over France at the Battle of Puebla during the Franco- Mexican War.
+5 Cinco De Mayo A remembrance of the Mexican army's May 5, 1862 victory over France at the Battle of Puebla during the France Mexican War.
 The day is also known as Battle of Puebla Day.
 5 Easter Sunday - Orthodox Christian Celebrated the Sunday after the first full moon after Passover.
 6-10 Teacher Appreciation Week Honoring teachers and recognizing the lasting contributions they make in our lives.
 12 Mother's Day A day that celebrates and honors motherhood, maternal bonds, and the influence of mothers in society.
-12-18 National Police Week (includes Peace Officer Memorial Day) National Police Week recognizes law enforcement officers who lost their lives in the line of duty for the safety and protection of others.
-17 International Day Against Homophobia, Transphobia and Biphobia (LGBTQ+) A day created to raise awareness to the discrimination experienced by members of the LGBTQIA community.
-19 Pentecost - Orthodox Christian Christian holiday which takes place on the 50th day after Easter Sunday to commemorate the descent of the Holy Spirit upon the Apostles and other followers of Jesus Christ.
+12-18 National Police Week (includes Peace Officer Memorial Day) National Police Week recognizes law enforcement officers who lost their lives in the line of duty for the safety a protection of others.
+13-14 Yom HaAtzmaut - Jewish Commemorates the establishment of the modern state of Israel in 1948 and is celebrated with fireworks, barber and public concerts.
+17 International Day Against Homophobia, Transphobia and Biphobia A day created to raise awareness to the discrimination experienced by members of the LGBTQIA community.
+(LGBTQ+) 19 Pentecost - Orthodox Christian Christian holiday which takes place on the 50th day after Easter Sunday to commemorate the descent of the Ho Spirit upon the Apostles and other followers of Jesus Christ.
 19-25 National Public Works Week A celebration and recognition of the importance of public works in our society!
 19-25 EMS Week EMS week honors those on the medical frontlines and the role they play in our communities.
-23 Vesak - Buddhist Considered the holiest day of the Buddhist calendar, celebrating the birth, enlightenment, and death of Siddharth.
-Gautama, or Buddha.
+23 Vesak - Buddhist Considered the holiest day of the Buddhist calendar, celebrating the birth, enlightenment, and death of Siddhard Gautama, or Buddha.
 23 Pentecost - Orthodox Christian Celebrated seven weeks after Easter Sunday, this day commemorates the descent of the Holy Spirit upon the Apostles and other followers of Jesus, as described in the New Testament of the Christian Bible.
 24 Upper Arlington Schools Summer Break Begins 25-26 Lag BaOmer - Jewish A Jewish religious holiday celebrated on the 33rd day of the Counting of the Omer.
 27 Memorial Day City offices closed A federal holiday honoring the men and women who died while serving in the U.S. military.